Risk Assessing

 Course Details

-- Duration: Half day or full day
+- Duration: Half day or full day, depending on the depth required

-- Group size: Flexible
+- Group size: Maximum 15 learners per trainer

-Who the Course Is For
+Who This Course Is For

 - Managers and supervisors